syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-forms.md

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

-' Add a new page to the PDF document.
+'Creates a new PDF document.
+Dim document As New PdfDocument()
+'Adds a new page.
 Dim page As PdfPage = document.Pages.Add()
-' Create a PDF Signature field.
+'Creates a digital signature.
-Dim signatureField As New PdfSignatureField(page, "Signature") ' Set properties to the signature field. signatureField.Signature = New PdfSignature(page, "Signature", New DateTime(2019, 12, 24, 10, 50, 10))
+Dim signature As New PdfSignature(page, "Signature", New DateTime(2020, 12, 24, 10, 50, 10))
-signatureField.Bounds = New RectangleF(0, 400, 90, 20)
+signature.TimeStampServer = New TimeStampServer(New Uri("http://timestamp.digicert.com"))
-signatureField.ToolTip = "Signature"
+signature.SignedName = "Test"
+signature.Bounds = New RectangleF(New PointF(0, 0), New SizeF(200, 100))
-' Add the form field to the document. document.Form.Fields.Add(signatureField)
+'Save the document.
-' Save the PDF document to a file. document.Save("Output.pdf")
+document.Save("Signature.pdf")
-' Close the document.
+'Close the document.
 document.Close(True)

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Customize-the-signed-date/.NET).

 ### Adding the button field